 To reduce hot-spotting on a single master, all the masters (active & stand-by) expose the needed service to fetch the connection metadata.
 This lets the client connect to any master (not just active).
-Both ZooKeeper- and Master-based connection registry implementations are available in 2.3+.
-For 2.3 and earlier, the ZooKeeper-based implementation remains the default configuration.
-The Master-based implementation becomes the default in 3.0.0.
+Both ZooKeeper-based and Master-based connection registry implementations are available in 2.3+.
+For 2.x and earlier, the ZooKeeper-based implementation remains the default configuration.
+For 3.0.0, RpcConnectionRegistry becomes the default configuration, as the alternate to MasterRegistry.